scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/python/subscribe_python.md

 # Using Python to subscribe to topics on MakerCloud
-Before programming and subscribing to MakerCloud, users must first connect Python to Maker Cloud MQTT.
+Before programming and subscribing to MakerCloud, users must first connect Python to MakerCloud MQTT.
 For instructions, refer to the following link:
 [Using Python to connect to MakerCloud](../../ch4_connect/python/connect_python.md)

 [TOC]

 ## Subscription functions
-In the Maker Cloud extension on python, there are different types of subscription functions.
+In the MakerCloud extension on python, there are different types of subscription functions.

 #### MakerCloudMQTT.subscribe()
 This block subscribes to topics on MakerCloud